Healthy Homes Assessment Clive

 Home Assessments Clive for Rental Properties

-There are numerous things to look over during a home review to determine if your rental property meets all the basic requirements of Healthy Homes Standard.
-There are a few examples:
+There are a myriad of concerns to check when conducting a home review to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
+A few examples are:

-The repercussions of not having an Healthy home that is in compliance with The Residential Tenancies Act and consequently getting on the wrong side of a tenant services ruling could be significant for property managers and landlords.
-For professional advice, call today and book your rental property home assessment.
+The repercussions of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of the tenancy services ruling could be significant for property owners and landlords.
+For expert advice, call today and book your rental property home assessment.

 home assessments for rental properties